apache/mxnet/tools/staticbuild/README.md

 ```
 tools/staticbuild/build.sh cu102
 ```
 This would build the mxnet package based on CUDA 10.2.
+Currently, we support variants cpu, native, cu90, cu92, cu100, and cu101.
+All of these variants expect native have MKL-DNN backend enabled.

 ```
 tools/staticbuild/build.sh cpu
 ```

-This would build the mxnet package based on MKLDNN.
+This would build the mxnet package based on MKL-DNN.

 To use CMake to build the `libmxnet.so` instead of the deprecated Makefile based build logic, set the `CMAKE_STATICBUILD` environment variable.
 For example